entropy-flux/Tannic/README.md

 - Additional backends: Expansion beyond CUDA to support other device backends is planned.
 Host-Device computational model can be used as well with other hardware vendors.

+---

+## Requirements

+- C++23 compiler: A compiler with C++23 support is required to build and run Tannic.

+- OpenBLAS (optional): If installed on your system, OpenBLAS will accelerate matrix multiplication.

+- CUDA Toolkit (optional): CUDA 12+ is required only if you want GPU support.
+If not installed, Tannic will build and run with CPU-only support.

+---

 ## Installation